Teradata/jaqy/docs/_sources/option_overview.rst.txt

 ~~~~~~~~~~~~~~~~~

 You do not need to enter each command as a whole string as Jaqy can concatenate
-the parameters into a separated by space.
+the parameters into a string.

 .. code-block:: bash